sallyliao1/nsf-reu-smaller-files/README.md

 # nsf-reu-smaller-files
 Smaller practice files used to learn and test different methodologies.
+These files were all created and finalized before the upload timestamp on Github.

 ## Smaller projects
 A folder which contains five mini-projects used to practice my data science skills.
 Slightly more detail about each project can be seen in the ipynb notebooks.<br> <br>